JKirchartz/jkirchartz.github.com/_drafts/ism.md

 4. Journalists and Nay-sayers are put in pens and replaced by yes-men.

 Here's another chilling example of how much supposed American ideals have (or haven't) changed.
-Protestors and Nay-sayers are often only permitted in [Free Speech Zones][8], far from the powerful people who they wish to address.
+Protesters and Nay-sayers are often placed in [Free Speech Zones][8] far from the powerful people who they wish to address.
 Dissidents will be corralled and [kettled][9], and met with derision from those in positions of power who disagree.

-Our Regular Joe gets the last word,
+Our John Q Public gets the last word,

 > When anybody breaches unity and tried to pit one of us against the other through class warfare, race hatred, or religious intolerance.
 You know that person seeks to rob us of our freedom and destroy our very lives.
 > And we know what to do about it!

 Apparently what you do about it is watch their cartoon, then find an un-American to chase out of town, because utopian ideas aren't welcome here; free speech be damned!

-In hindsight, I believe this history and this cartoon shows the dangers of and one Ism given totalitarian power: everybody but the powerful suffers.
+In hindsight, I believe this history and this cartoon shows the dangers of and one Ism given totalitarian power: anybody but the powerful suffers.

 [1]: https://www.washingtonpost.com/politics/courts_law/supreme-court-rules-amazon-doesnt-have-to-pay-for-after-hours-time-in-security-lines/2014/12/09/05c67c0c-7fb9-11e4-81fd-8c4814dfa9d7_story.html